 If this is your first time in Bratislava, consider taking a tour of the city!
-This private, 3 hour tour will take you to the hightlights of the city, including Old Town, Bratislava Castle, the Presidential Palace, and Slavin Monument.
-This is a great way to get aclimated to the city, and learn about Slovak culture and history.
+This private, 3-hour tour will take you to the highlights of the city, including Old Town, Bratislava Castle, the Presidential Palace, and Slavin Monument.
+This is a great way to get acclimated to the city and learn about Slovak culture and history.

 Book Now: Bratislava Grand City Tour

 Here are our 15 top reasons to visit Bratislava- from how charming it is, to the delicious local food, and of course the inexpensive prices!